Miss Blaine’s Prefect and the Parcel of Rogues

 Buy Miss Blaine’s Prefect and the Parcel of Rogues

-It’s 1788, and Shona has travelled back in time and turned up in the Assembly Rooms.
-Edinburgh society is lionising Burns on his second visit to the capital.
-He’d rather be in Ayrshire with Jean, but his publisher has made him go on tour, and his supposed muse, Nancy McLehose, has told him to adopt the persona of A Lad to boost reader interest.
+In 1788 Edinburgh, the city is celebrating Robert Burns on his second visit to the capital.
+Burns would much rather be back in Ayrshire with his beloved Jean, but his publisher has him touring society – and his supposed muse, Nancy McLehose, is encouraging him to adopt a more marketable persona.